 - 2. Click the desired script whose state is either 'Terminated' or 'New.'
-For details, see Checking Lua Scripts States (on page 346). - 3.
+For details, see Checking Lua Scripts States (on page 352). - 3.
 To start with default arguments, click Start.

-To start with new arguments, click > Start with Arguments.
+To start with new arguments, click > Start With Arguments.
 Newly-assigned arguments will override default ones.

-- 4. If you chose "Start with Arguments" in the above step, enter the key and value in the Start Lua Script dialog.
+4. If you chose "Start With Arguments" in the above step, enter the key and value in the Start Lua Script dialog.

-- Click

-Add argument

-if needing additional arguments.